Everyone loves a good horror story. Some of these haunted places around the world have more than enough to scare your socks off.

 As the stories claim, the doctor later committed suicide by jumping from the bell tower.
 The tourists are prohibited from visiting the abandoned island.

 Castle of Good Hope, South Africa

 The castle is one of the oldest buildings in Cape Town, South Africa, and is reportedly haunted by the ghost of Lady Anne Barnard.
 She lived there as the first lady of the colony and hosted several notable personalities in the late eighteenth century.

 Visitors of the Castle of Good Hope have heard footsteps and voices that are supposed to be coming from a dungeon sans windows and corridors.
 It’s believed that prisoners were chained to the walls of the dungeon, which was then filled with water.

 Many claim to have spotted a giant black dog who disappears into thin air.
-If this hasn’t creeped you out yet, wait till you hear the bells toll on their own, which is another paranormal activity often talked about by visitors who enjoy haunted places.
+If this hasn’t creeped you out yet, wait till you hear the bells toll on their own, which is another paranormal activity often talked about by visitors.

 Driskill Hotel, US

 Spirits exiting elevators, a young girl giggling, a sudden whiff of a burnt cigar at the hotel that has been smoke free over decades are some of the paranormal activities guests and staff at the Driskill Hotel in Austin have reported.